-In addition to broad outreach to resource managers and stakeholders, the SSCZO attends to other audiences.
-The general public is the audience for many of our communications, including press reports and newspaper opinion pieces.
+The general public is also the audience for many of our communications, including press reports.
 We have given public talks in local communities, as well as presentations to civic organizations.
 The Southern Sierra CZO has been employing internet tools as part of its outreach program.
 SSCZO presences on Twitter and Facebook have gained more followers.
-These social media platforms are available to the public but also provide a way to disseminate information about events and activities to CZO and non-CZO researchers and students.
+These social media platforms are available to the public but also provide a way to disseminate information about events and activities to

+CZO and non-CZO researchers and students.
 E. Stacy has organized a monthly Science Café for the City of Merced, drawing on SSCZO as well as other science issues of public interest.
-SSCZO PI R. Bales and Co-PI M. Conklin have presented to local civic groups (including Merced City Council and Rotary Club), California Partnership for the San Joaquin Valley, UC Merced trustees, and the University Friends Circle, and other public audiences.
+SSCZO PI R. Bales and Co-PI M. Conklin have presented to local civic groups (including Merced City Council and Rotary Club), California Partnership for the San Joaquin Valley,UC Merced trustees, and the University Friends Circle, and other public audiences.
 SSCZO staff E. Stacy contributed a research perspective to two region-wide meetings of watershed managers, non-profit groups, and interested parties.